-Executive summary
+Executive Summary

-CENTR members, who are ccTLD registries, manage internet country code top-level domains (ccTLDs).
-Their responsibilities range from providing and operating the technical DNS infrastructure for their TLD, organising the domain name registration process to proactively maintaining the registry database, so that domain names can be used to navigate the internet.
+CENTR members, who are ccTLD registries, manage Internet country code top-level domains (ccTLDs).
+Their responsibilities range from providing and operating the technical DNS infrastructure for their TLD, organising the domain name registration process, to proactively maintaining the registry database, so that domain names can be used to navigate the internet.

-Abusive and illegal content decreases trust and confidence in the internet as a platform for innovation, creativity and economic opportunity. ccTLD registries are committed to contributing to a comprehensive and effective approach against illegal online content.
+Abusive and illegal content decreases trust and confidence in the Internet as a platform for innovation, creativity and economic opportunity. ccTLD registries are committed to contributing to a comprehensive and effective approach against illegal online content.

-The internet is a global collection of interconnected computer networks that allows communication by using unique numerical IP addresses.
+The Internet is a global collection of interconnected computer networks that allows communication by using unique numerical IP addresses.
 The Domain Name System (DNS) functions as a layer on top of the IP infrastructure.
-Domain names make it easier for humans to navigate the internet.
+Domain names make it easier for humans to navigate the Internet.
 For example, when a user types in a website's domain name, the DNS will tell the user's device what the corresponding IP address is where the content of the website can be found.

-To be reachable over the internet, content must be stored on at least one computer or server that is connected to the internet.
-To effectively remove content from the internet, it has to be deleted from the device where it is hosted, or that device must be disconnected from the internet.
+To be reachable over the Internet, content must be stored on at least one computer or server that is connected to the Internet.
+To effectively remove content from the Internet, it has to be deleted from the device where it is hosted, or that device must be disconnected from the Internet.

 The qualification of content as 'illegal' depends on the local legal framework and may even vary depending on the context.
-Who has the authority to make this judgement is defined at local level.
+It is locally defined who has the authority to make this judgement.

-Removing illegal content from the internet is the only effective way to avoid content being accessed and consumed.
+Removing illegal content from the Internet is the only effective way to avoid content being accessed and consumed.
 Two parties have direct access to the content or the device that stores the content: the content publisher and the hosting provider.
 They are the first to be contacted.